XR Life Science

 Figure 1.
 Examples of constructs that can be designed from CLSM data.
 The XR Life Science Sketchfab collection currently features 65 3D assets.

 The designed animations could revolutionise conventional teaching methods, as they would allow students to link their theoretical knowledge to actual visual representations of the desired structures and would allow 3D interactions including close-ups, zooming and alternative perspectives of the target tissues.
 Furthermore, educational materials would not need to feature images created by artists' impressions and could instead use 'real' images of cells, making the project an educationally attractive opportunity.
 This would enable students to learn in a more fun and interactive way by connecting visual and theoretical elements to gain a more comprehensive understanding of the 3D visualisation.
 This would be especially beneficial in the area of life sciences, where high-element interactivity can be difficult to understand and natural tissues and organoids are hard to picture, due to their scale and complexity.
-In terms of teaching, this approach would allow educators to address different learning styles (visual, auditory, read-write and kinesthetic) when designing new instructional or teaching materials, providing opportunities for a more optimal, inclusive, and effective way of teaching.
+In terms of teaching, this approach would allow educators to address different learning styles (visual, auditory, read-write and kinesthetic) when designing new instructional or teaching materials, providing opportunities for an optimised, inclusive, and effective way of teaching.

 In terms of research, 3D modelling can be incredibly valuable for scientists.
 The Life Science project allows researchers to input their 3D data and create animations, 3D assets, 3D prints, VR scenes and interactive apps.
-This data can then become content for research, teaching, outreach, or public engagement for their projects.
+These data can then become content for research, teaching, outreach, or public engagement for their projects.
 Outputs of this work could also be applied to the gaming industry, VR headsets, and be incorporated into the “Metaverse”, opening up new commercial avenues and the incorporation of science into other aspects of everyday life.

 XR-Life Science basic workflow. a) Images are scanned using either confocal microscopy (as shown) or MRI or EM 3D block. b) Image volumes are created. c) features of interest are segmented. d) data is processed further to enable photorealistic rendering, 3D printing, animation and VR viewing.